Facebook Takes the Wraps Off Its Secretive Libra Project: Term Sheet

 • Symetrica, a London-based radiation detection and identification specialist, raised £3 million ($3.8 million) in funding.
 Parkwalk and Nesta led the round.

 • PredictiveHR, a SaaS platform company that enables people analytics by utilizing machine learning to predict talent trends and their financial impacts, raised $1 million in funding from angel investors.
-The investors were not named.
+Investors include Silicon Valley Growth Syndicate.

 HEALTH AND LIFE SCIENCES DEALS